StrawberryFrappe/SyncCompanion/artifacts/DEVELOPMENT_STATUS.md

   - Implement `adapterState$` and `isScanning$` streams in `BluetoothService`, and expose `permissionStatuses$` so UI and other services can react without directly calling platform APIs.
   - Move debounce/timer logic for scanning entirely into `BluetoothService` (so UI only calls `startScan()`/`stopScan()` and renders the `foundDevices$` stream).
   - Add a small `status` stream or enum for `BluetoothService` to emit states like `idle`, `scanning`, `connecting`, `connected`, `error`.
+  - Add a tiny EventChannel ACK handshake so Flutter can confirm successful EventChannel attachment:
+    - Flutter should send a one-shot ACK (via MethodChannel or a reserved EventChannel reply) after it processes the immediate status message.
+Native can use this ACK to confirm delivery and optionally clear or mark `lastBytes` as delivered.
+This reduces replay ambiguity and provides a simple handshake.

 - **Medium-term (cross-cutting)**
   - Add unit tests using a mocked BLE plugin (or abstract BLE client interface) to validate reconnection, characteristic subscription, and persistence behavior.